-Over the span of its long history, the American steel industry has experienced a lot.
-From its ascension after the Civil War to its decline in the second half of the twentieth century to its present state, which includes new laws that have triggered a global trade war.
-For decades, steel has become the backbone of our great nation’s innovation and economic prosperity.
+Throughout its long history, the American steel industry has experienced a lot, from its ascension after the Civil War to its decline in the second half of the twentieth century to its present state.
+This includes new laws that have triggered a global trade war.
+Steel has become the backbone of our great nation’s innovation and economic prosperity for decades.

 The steel sector in the United States now employs about 150,000 people and affects the lives of countless Americans.
-Steel is the world’s most recycled metal, with over sixty million tonnes recycled each year.
+Steel is the world’s most recycled metal, with over sixty million tonnes recycled yearly.
 That is greater than the sum of aluminum round bar stock, copper, glass, plastic, and paper.

 But how did this all start?
 What were the reasons behind its fall?
 And what’s the industry’s future hold for our nation?
-If you desire to understand the current situation of American steel, you have to know the answers to all these questions.
+If you want to understand American steel’s current situation, you have to know the answers to all these questions.

 The Growth of the American Steel Industry and Midwest Steel and Aluminium

-Steel fabrication did not become a significant industry till the nineteenth century when technological advancements made manufacturing inexpensive, and the product’s quality significantly improved.
-Rich reserves of iron ore surrounding Lake Superior, as well as abundant coal within Pennsylvania, allow the Midwest to emerge as an industrial hotbed in the United States.
+Steel fabrication did not become a significant industry until the nineteenth century when technological advancements made manufacturing inexpensive and improved product quality.
+Rich reserves of iron ore surrounding Lake Superior and abundant coal within Pennsylvania allowed the Midwest to emerge as an industrial hotbed in the United States.

-From 1880 to the end of the decade, steel production increased from 1 million to almost 10 million tonnes per year.
-By 1910, the United States manufactured 24 million tonnes per year and became the largest steel manufacturer.
+From 1880 to the decade’s end, steel production increased from 1 million to almost 10 million tonnes per year.
+By 1910, the United States manufactured 24 million tonnes annually and became the largest steel manufacturer.
 Stainless steel bar stock and aluminum round bar stock contributed to the rapid development of American towns, bridges, railways, and industries owing to significant technological advancements from the brains of a few brilliant inventors.

 After WWII, the steel sector grew at a breakneck speed.
 No other industry throughout history had such power or influence.
 The world was ravaged by war, so steel round rod was in higher demand than ever.
-Bomb attacks had damaged foreign mills, and while towns in Asia and Europe rebuilt, US cities continued to grow gradually.
+Bomb attacks had damaged foreign mills, and while towns in Asia and Europe were rebuilt, US cities grew gradually.

-Americans were creating steel such as steel round rod, aluminum round bar stock, and stainless steel bar stock in unprecedented quantities, and by 1940, they had produced more than 50% of the globe’s steel.
-During the 1950s, the American steel industry continued to expand, employing approximately 700,000 people and reaching a maximum output of approximately 141 million tonnes of steel in 1969.
+Americans were creating steel such as steel round rods, aluminum round bar stock, and stainless steel bar stock in unprecedented quantities, and by 1940, they had produced more than 50% of the globe’s steel.
+During the 1950s, the American steel industry expanded, employing approximately 700,000 people and reaching a maximum output of about 141 million tonnes of steel in 1969.

 These were unquestionably prosperous days for both the steel sector and the country.
 The nation was thriving, the economy was booming, and the American Steel Industry’s future seemed bright.